 Now you can solder the prepared parts together.

-For this you need the prepared adapter board with the Wemos D1 Mini installed on it and the prepared WS2812 8×8 LED matrix.
+To do this, you need the prepared adapter board with the Wemos D1 Mini installed on it and the prepared WS2812 8×8 LED matrix.

-Now align the LED matrix and the adapter board parallel to each other and then solder the pin header to the adapter board.
+Align the LED matrix and the adapter board parallel to each other and then solder the pin header to the adapter board.

 Insert the prepared circuit board into the housing

-For this you need the following parts.
+For this you will need the following parts.

 - 3D printed frame